sanctumos/sanctum-crm/README.md

-# FreeOpsDAO CRM System
+# Best Jobs in TA System

-A modern Customer Relationship Management (CRM) system built with PHP, Bootstrap UI, and SQLite, designed for Web3 and traditional businesses with MCP (Message Control Plane) integration capabilities.
+A modern job board and talent acquisition platform built with PHP, Bootstrap UI, and SQLite, designed for connecting top talent with the best opportunities in Technical Analysis and related fields.

 ## 🚀 Features